shiftsystems/shift-mon/docs/Variables.md

 shiftmon_alerts_victoriametrics_enabled: enables alerts for issues with Victoriametrics
 shiftmon_alerts_adguardhome_enabled: enables recording rules for
 shiftmon_alerts_log_rules: enables recording rules for tracking the number of logs per path and appname.
 These rules can increase the IO in the system since they frequently query a majority of the logs on the system.
+shiftmon_alerts_empty_rule_rules: enables alerting rules that will fire if there recording and alerting rules that are not matching any timeseries

 telegraf_victoriametrics_config: true